boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 <img alt="Wisconsin observed polling margins" src="/images/poll_margins/wisconsin_observed_margins.png">

-The average poll of Wisconsin has one candidate beating the other (some of them Trump beating Harris, some of them vice versa) by about 2% (or 0.203, as shown in the graph).
+An average poll of Wisconsin has one candidate beating the other (some of them Trump beating Harris, some of them vice versa) by about 2% (or 0.203, as shown in the graph).
 While the trendline is not terribly strong, we do find that the absolute margin of a poll goes down as sample size goes up, as we'd expect if the race were truly tied.